mamatha-git/shell-script-project/README.md

-Shell script taht list the resources in the AWS
+Shell script that list the resources in the AWS